revel/revel.github.io/manual/routing.md

 	# conf/routes
 	# This file defines all application routes (Higher priority routes first)

+	module:jobs                                          # Import all routes from the jobs module

 	GET    /login                 App.Login              # A simple path GET    /hotels/               Hotels.Index           # Match /hotels and /hotels/ (optional trailing slash) GET    /hotels/:id            Hotels.Show            # Extract a URI argument WS     /hotels/:id/feed       Hotels.Feed            # WebSockets.
 	POST   /hotels/:id/:action    Hotels.:action         # Automatically route some actions.
 	GET    /public/*filepath      Static.Serve("public") # Map /app/public resources under /public/...
+	*      /debug/                module:testrunner      # Prefix all routes in the testrunner module with /debug/
 	*      /:controller/:action   :controller.:action    # Catch all; Automatic URL generation

 Let's go through the lines one at a time.
 At the end, we'll see how to